PieLabs/pie-docs/introduction.md

 The PIE framework addresses this problem by providing:

-- A framework and tools for developing re-usable assessment interactions (Portable Interaction Elements - PIEs)
+- A framework and tools for developing re-usable assessment interactions and UI elements (Portable Interaction Elements - PIEs)
 - An Open Source Player, for rendering assessments that use PIEs
-- An Open Source format and tools, for sharing assessments in a 'binary' format that preserves the exact behaviour and design of the assessment item.
+- An Open Source format and tools, for sharing assessments in a 'binary' format that preserves the exact behaviour and design of the Assessment Item.
+- A suite of Open Source PIEs including a variety of question types and tools

 ### How Does it Work?